KD0NKS/aprs-view-js/README.md

         - [ ] Realtime framework - https://github.com/perliedman/leaflet-realtime
         - [ ] Leaflet plugins - https://github.com/shramov/leaflet-plugins
     - [ ] Overlays - https://vue2-leaflet.netlify.app/components/LImageOverlay.html#demo
-    - BUGS/ENHANCEMENTS:
+    - BUGS/ENHANCEMENTS (B/E):
-        - [ ] Clearing all markers currently doesn't work properly.
+        - [x] B - Clearing all markers currently doesn't work properly.
 Working with kefir/bacon may help mitigate this
+        - [x] B - Items/Objects may have multiple locations with the same callsign
-        - [ ] Repeater icons may have multiple locations with the same callsign
+        - [ ] E - Items/Objects may have multiple locations with the same value, this will result in only 1 showing up
-        - [ ] Weather packets with no locations - if we know the location of the station already, update the id to get the latest when the icon is clicked?
+        - [ ] E - Weather packets with no locations - if we know the location of the station already, update the id to get the latest when the icon is clicked?
-        - [ ] Overlays are not allowing newer markers to cover them
+        - [ ] B - Overlays are not allowing newer markers to cover them
-        - [ ] APRSViewJS used Bacon/Kefir for filtering and packet types, can these be easily utilized to make packets easier to handle source/Vector.js
+        - [ ] E- APRSViewJS used Bacon/Kefir for filtering and packet types, can these be easily utilized to make packets easier to handle source/Vector.js
             - Is it possible to rewrite/extend VectorSource in openlayers to accept an observable array of features? https://github.com/openlayers/openlayers/blob/main/src/ol/
             - This could lead down a rabbit hole where the entire lib needs to be rewritten
             - Collection would likely need to be rewritten - https://github.com/openlayers/openlayers/blob/b7ccb68b02bd936373b1bd1d2f5ca445e1d286e0/src/ol/Collection.js
 - [ ] Messaging
+    - Receive
+    - Send
+    - ACK
+- Control packet support???
 - [ ] TNC Support - via js-aprs-tnc
     - [x] User defined commands
     - [ ] KISS